asadhameed/project-explorer-world/README.md

 });
 ```

-Remove the following code from app.js Because both will running in the same server
+Remove the following code from app.js Because both projects will running in the same server

 ```js
 app.use((req, res, next) => {